 IAS 20 requires the "Income Approach" when recognizing government grants by including government grants in profit and loss on a systematic basis over the periods in which the entity recognizes as expenses the related costs.
 Government grants are recognized when the Company has complied with the terms and conditions of the approved grant program.
 Government grants relating to operating expenses are credited against the expense when the conditions relating to the grant are fulfilled.
-This treatment also applies to payments received by the Company under the Government's COVID-19 relief programs (refer note 19).
 Government grants relating to research and development expenditures are recorded as a reduction of the cost when the expenditures are incurred; investment tax credits are recorded as a reduction of related operating expenses or capital asset purchases.
 The benefits are recognized in the period in which these tax credits are considered reasonably assured to be recoverable and the Company has complied with the applicable tax legislation.